 Baum et al. \cite{Baum_2017} proposed a method for solving the electric vehicle constrained shortest path problem, prioritizing paths that comply with battery constraints while minimizing travel time.
 Their approach suggests driving speeds and avoids the need to compute all Pareto optimal paths.
 They accelerate queries using a combination of contraction hierarchies and the A* algorithm.
 Razo and Jacobsen \cite{Razo_2016} proposed a model that relies on mobile network reservations to estimate charging station waiting times, aiding vehicle selection.
-Gusrialdi et al. \cite{Gusrialdi_2017} introduced a model using vehicle-to-vehicle communication to decide charging station stops.
-Tan and Wang \cite{Tan_2015} utilized game theory to optimize travel costs for users and maximize revenues for charging stations, considering freely set hourly prices and grid overloading.
-Yang et al. \cite{Yang_2016} developed a cooperative game theory approach to enhance convergence speed and robustness.
+Tan and Wang \cite{Tan_2015} utilized game theory to optimize travel costs for users and maximize revenues for charging stations, considering freely set hourly prices and grid overloading. \

-To enhance practicality, our work in this veins estimates the shortest path by considering the actual traffic and real road network of the DFW area.
+To enhance practicality, our work in this veins estimates the shortest path by considering the actual traffic and real road network of the \hdk{Dallas Fort Worth (DFW)} area.
 By utilizing real-time traffic data and congestion analysis, we can accurately forecast waiting times.
 With the increase in EV adoption, a rise in vehicles on the road leads to inevitable congestion at charging sites, especially near major thoroughfares.
 This paper introduces an optimal charging strategy that accommodates congestion considerations and the efficiency trade-offs of extended CV phase duration to enhance total travel time.
 By aligning charging stations with driving ranges tied to optimal charging efficiency phases, the study aims to boost the practicality and appeal of EVs for long-distance travel.

 Utilizing the Texas EV charging network as a case study, our analysis underscores the advantages of strategic charger placement and the impact of potential charging congestion along travel routes.
 This methodology significantly curtails overall charging times for long-distance travelers, encouraging wider EV adoption.